Chilli Oil Recipe

-Chilli oil is probably the simplest way to add a bit of flavour (not to mention heat) to virtually any dish.
-You can either use it to cook with in place of normal olive oil, or simply drizzle some over freshly prepared dishes.
-It will liven up any dish but it is particularly good on pizzas and pasta.
+This chilli oil recipe is probably the simplest way to add a bit of flavour (not to mention heat) to virtually any dish you cook.
+You can either use it to cook with in place of normal olive oil for cooking or simply drizzle some over freshly prepared dishes.

 Method: